schubergphilis/paleofuturistic_python/docs/walkthrough.md

 You are encouraged to go through this walkthrough twice.
 Upon first run, only execute the instructions and ignore all the explanations underneath.
-Then reread this page in full to get a better grasp of what this template is setting you up for you.
+Then reread this page in full to get a better grasp of what this template is setting up for you.

 ## Initializing your project